AI-Powered Localization & Audio Narration

 User Experience

-A flag icon in the header provides access to a searchable language selector supporting over 100 languages.
+A flag icon in the header provides access to a language selector supporting 11 languages that cover over 75% of the world's population.
 Languages with audio narration available display a ๐Ÿ”Š indicator.

 Language Selector

-Audio narration is available in six languages: English, Spanish, Chinese, Hindi, Arabic, and French.
+Audio narration is available in eleven languages: English, Spanish, Chinese, Hindi, Arabic, French, Portuguese, Russian, Indonesian, Japanese, and Korean.
 For these languages, a "Narrate this page" button appears that plays synthesized audio while highlighting paragraphs in sequence.
 Playback can be paused and resumed via the button or Option+P (Alt+P on Windows).

 Developer Experience: Visual Workflow